 This highlights that although marketers tend to think of traditional media and digital media as being in opposition, they’re actually often intertwined and can work together in powerful ways.
 A great example of this is what happened with a Doritos ad featuring Chance the Rapper and the Backstreet Boys.
 People liked the music in the commercial so much that they created their own versions on YouTube.

 2. Social platforms are becoming paid platforms.

 The second most viewed ad on YouTube last year was a spot from Hyundai featuring Jason Bateman.
-While the piece is fun and clever, it’s not immediately clear after watching it why it landed so high on the list.
+While the piece is clever, it’s not immediately clear after watching it why it landed so high on the list.

-A key thing to note about this comment is that if the video hadn’t been “funny and likable,” the viewer wouldn’t have stuck around.
+Note that if the video hadn’t been “funny and likable,” the viewer wouldn’t have stuck around.
 In other words, creative quality still matters (a lot) with paid YouTube placements.

 3. Brands, franchises, and stars still matter—a lot.

 Speaking of what matters a lot, the list of most watched ads on YouTube showcases that even in this age of personal authenticity and micro-influencers, established brands, story franchises, and stars remain immensely important.
 This can be seen by the fact that:

 - Apple earned the #4 spot with its iPhone 11 release video, which garnered nearly 40 million views largely because of the deep affinity people already felt for the brand and its products.